-The accreditation as a Blogger comes with different benefits.
-First you can enter the fair with half an hour before the rest of the public.
+Accreditation as a Blogger comes with different benefits.
+First, you can enter the fair half an hour before the rest of the public.
 This way I could take some great pictures with no people in them.
-Second, you have access in the press room (a room designed for those that bring their laptop with them and need a place to work).
-You also have access to several events available only for press.
+Second, you have access to the press room (a room designed for those that bring their laptop with them and need a place to work).
+You also have access to several events available only for the press.
 You have a free wardrobe and parking places.
 And last, but not least, you can apply to Blogger speed dating.

 How was ITB Berlin 2019?